killvxk/qengine/README.md

 ```
 Keep in mind that the above example is only from basic initialization of one local qengine::string variable and one get() accessor invokation -

-Each get() and set() accessor call is compelled inline, and each math operation or manipulation of qengine::type variables calls get() and / or set() accessor, seeing as these are rather large functions to begin with, the compiler output can go as far as crashing modern disassemblers.
+Each get() and set() accessor call is inlined, and each math operation or manipulation of qengine::type variables calls get() and / or set() accessor, seeing as these are rather large functions to begin with, the compiler output can go as far as crashing modern disassemblers.

 </details>